 People say they don't have time to write, or work on their business, or publish more content, or grow their audience, or shoot a video.

-Listen, if you have a smart phone, you're full of shit if you say you don't have time.
+Listen, if you have a smart phone, you're full of it when you say you don't have time.
 Literally any “lost” time you have can now be used to write, post, plan, shoot, edit, whatever.

 From almost anywhere you find yourself, you can do something productive.
 There is no such thing as wasted time when you take technology into account.